During your 180 day quarantined waiting period, you will be able to accomplish the following:

 You must make an appointment with the USDA office in order to get the health certificate endorsed in person.
 Make this appointment as soon as you know when your flight will be, and after the final health check appointment with your vet (in that 10 day window).
 Find your local USDA office here.

 Within 10 days of your departure, bring your dog to a USDA accredited veterinarian for a final health check to confirm that your dog is free of clinical signs of infectious diseases including rabies and leptospirosis.
-Bring the FAVN titer report, and any documentation of vaccinations your dog has had.
+Bring the FAVN titer report, and any documentation of vaccinations your dog has had to the appointment.
+Have your USDA accredited vet complete Form AC.
+You can be proactive and partially fill-out Form AC prior to your veterinarian health check appointment, having them complete the rest.

 The above forms will be considered your dog’s Health Certificate.
 No pencil, erasable pen, or white out can be used on these forms.
 Use double lines to strike through any mistakes, and sign and date (as you would when writing a check).

-Email or fax documentation above to the Quarantine office at your arrival airport in Japan to confirm that everything is acceptable before moving forward and getting the official USDA endorsement.
-They will give feedback if anything needs to be changed or updated.
+Email or fax the health certificate documentation above to the Quarantine office at your arrival airport in Japan (Haneda or Narita) to confirm that everything is acceptable before moving forward and getting the official USDA endorsement.
+They will gladly give you feedback if anything needs to be changed or updated prior to finalizing everything at the USDA office.

-- Modification on Notification of Import Animals (where appropriate - link below)
+Modification on Notification of Import Animals (If applicable)

-- You do NOT need to bring your pet to the USDA office.
+You do NOT need to bring your pet to the USDA office unless they are a true service animal.

 For information on navigating the Haneda and Narita airport quarantine service, and what to do on the day of travel and arriving/departing Japan, see the Travel To Japan page.